harness/ff-react-client-sdk/README.md

 ## On Flag Not Found
 The `onFlagNotFound` option allows you to handle situations where a default variation is returned.
-It includes the flag, variation, and whether the SDK was still initializing when the default was served.
+It includes the flag, variation, and whether the SDK was still initializing (`loading)` when the default was served.

 This can happen when: